By Margaret Cronin Fisk

 While Mr. Allen was on the stand, Ms. Smith continually confronted him about his lack of written or other formal reports to anyone at NHTSA concerning his opinion of the Samurai.
-During his testimony, she would also read to him portions of a NHTSA report denying petitions to recall the Samurni, using Mr. Allen to inform the jury about and getting him seemingly to affirm the NHTSA conclusions.
+During his testimony, she would also read to him portions of a NHTSA report denying petitions to recall the Samurni, using Mr. Allen to inform the jury about it and getting him seemingly to affirm the NHTSA conclusions.

 Her own case in chief was very brief.
-She started with race car driver Cale Yarborough, who had also res testified in Rodriguez.
+She started with race car driver Cale Yarborough, who had also testified in Rodriguez.
 In that case, he had been brought on after several technical witnesses, thus losing much of his impact.
-"I put him up from so he could talk in layperson's terms," Ms. Smith says.
+"I put him up so he could talk in layperson's terms," Ms. Smith says.

 Mr. Yarborough had tested the Samurai offroad and through maneuvers.
 "He testified that the vehicle is stable and handles better than any sports utility vehicle on the road," she says.
 "His testimony went very, very well."
 Particularly effective was his testimony that he felt the Samurai saved his life one night when he encountered a concrete block in the road; the Samurai kept him from hitting the block or going into a ditch.

-She presented only three more witnesses–a Suzuki executive who had designed the Samurai, an engineer and a police officer.
+She presented only three more witnesses – a Suzuki executive who had designed the Samurai, an engineer and a police officer.

 "There were others planned, but I cut the case way back,” she says.